Rebecca

 What does the name Rebecca mean?

-Rebecca is a Hebrew name meaning "To Bind, Captivating."
-Rebecca is a captivating Hebrew name meaning "to bind."
-Daphne du Maurier's Rebecca is one of literature's greatest novels.
-It's a beautiful choice for parents who value hebrew heritage and meaningful names.
+Rebecca is a Hebrew name meaning "To Bind."
+Rebecca is a timeless name of Hebrew origin, meaning 'to bind.'
+It has enjoyed notable popularity in the U. It's a beautiful choice for parents who value hebrew heritage and meaningful names.

 Is Rebecca a popular baby name?

-Rebecca is moderately popular, currently ranking around #85 in the United States.
-Its consistent popularity shows lasting appeal.
+Rebecca is a unique choice, currently ranking around #240 in the United States.
+Its rarity makes it a distinctive and memorable pick.

 What are good middle names for Rebecca?